joshspeagle/arxivy/README.md

 ## Requirements

 - Python 3.8+
-- API keys for chosen LLM services
+- API keys for chosen LLM services (if needed)
-- ~2GB storage for paper caching
+- Storage for paper caching

 ## License